<

 Late September onwardAfter mid-SeptemberPossible in stable high-pressure conditionsHut closing; new snowfall; shorter days; SW Ridge icy

-Essential Gear for the Aletschhorn
+Essential gear for the Aletschhorn

-⛰ Technical
+Technical equipment

 • Crampons — mandatory throughout